-On the surface, deciding what to eat seems very straight forward, but in reality the thought process is quite nuanced.
+On the surface, decisions seem very straight forward.
+But in reality the thought process is quite nuanced.

 Here is a picture from my office.
 This is two years-worth of school art projects and paperwork.

-You will notice that I have a filing bin that I’d been using.
+You will notice that there’s a filing bin that I’d been using.
 You will also notice that I still filled an entire box, which is sitting right next to it.